 He also works with his patients to address outstanding digestive issues or nutritional deficiencies.
 There is a bit more to this than throwing a few nutrients at some tired and hungry cells.

 A protocol is just the idea of instructions and materials used to utilize something properly.
-Most supplements have instructions on how much to take and how often, or say to follow whatever instructions doctor says.
+Most supplements have instructions on how much to take and how often, or they say to follow whatever instructions doctor says.
 The Iodine Protocol is the same thing, but there are various forms of iodine which adds confusion, and a handful of other nutrients that are required to utilize iodine properly and mitigate the potential detox reactions.

 It can take a little time to learn about each of the supporting nutrients in order to feel safe taking them.
-If it doesn’t look like we’ll have time to learn enough about starting iodine and these nutrients, it might be worth looking into kelp for now, which has small amounts of iodine as well as other nutrients.
+But, if it doesn’t look like we’ll have time to learn enough about starting iodine and these nutrients, it might be worth looking into kelp for now, which has small amounts of iodine as well as other nutrients.
 Otherwise, just keep learning a little about each nutrient as you have time.

 - Iodine Up to 50mg – Dr. Brownstein used to start people at 50mg, but apparently has recently been starting at lower doses like 12.5mg.
 I started with 2.5mg per day and added 2.5mg to my amount each week.
 Anytime I felt detox, I stopped iodine and researched my symptoms and tried nutrients related to the issue.
-Read more at whyiodine.com/which-iodine/
+Read more at whyiodine.com/which-iodine

 - Unrefined Salt 1/2 teaspoon – Unrefined just means quality natural salt that has not been refined and mixed with toxins for anti-caking etc. – Read more at whyiodine.com/salt